 We run all the exchange-websites in Mozilla’s Observatory-test (https://observatory.mozilla.org/).
 The score in such test is one of many indicators of the exchange’s security.
 Piexgo received an F- score in this test.
 This should however be viewed in light of the fact that F is the Mozilla Observatory-score received by the majority of all exchanges in our Exchange List.

 Finally, the exchange reviewed above is what we call an “entry-level exchange”.
-This means that this exchange also makes it possible for someone to enter the crypto market with fiat currency (normal cash).
-There are many entry-level exchanges out there, including (but not limited to):
+This means that you can enter the crypto market with fiat currency (normal cash).
+There are many such exchanges out there, such as: